-The eligibility requirements and materials for the CAE certification program were developed based on a thorough study of the scope of practice and current state of knowledge in association management.
+The eligibility requirements and materials for the CAE certification program were developed based on a thorough study of the scope of practice and the current state of knowledge in association management.
 A national job analysis survey of association professionals was conducted in 2018-2019 to define the scope of practice for association professionals and determine the content areas appropriate for the test.
 The survey was designed to identify the knowledge used by association professionals in the day-to-day performance of their jobs.
-A representative panel of association management experts reviewed the results of the survey and identified the scope of practice for association professionals based on these data, thus ensuring that the content of the test reflects the day-to-day practice of association professionals nationwide.
-The results were organized into the Exam Content Outline, nine knowledge domains and respective competencies that can be found on pages 10-15 of this handbook.
+A representative panel of association management experts reviewed the survey results and determined the scope of practice for association professionals based on these data, thus ensuring that the content of the test reflects the day-to-day practice of association professionals nationwide.
+The results were organized into the Exam Content Outline, nine knowledge domains, and respective competencies that can be found on pages 10-15 of this handbook.

 The CAE exam questions are written by Certified Association Executives and reviewed by a panel of association management experts.
-Every question is also reviewed by a psychometrician, a trained expert in development and use of examinations, prior to being selected for the test.
+Every question is also reviewed by a psychometrician, a trained expert in the development and use of examinations, before being selected for the test.

 After the test, the questions are analyzed statistically to identify if there are any hidden flaws.
-Questions that appear to be flawed are discussed by the CAE Examination Committee to determine if credit should be given for more than one answer.
+The CAE Examination Committee discusses questions that appear to be flawed to determine if credit should be given for more than one answer.
 After these issues are resolved, the test is scored.

-The exam question pool for the CAE certification program is updated on a regular basis to reflect current practices in association management.
-Individual questions are discarded if they are out of date or not useful for other reasons.
+The exam question pool for the CAE certification program is updated regularly to reflect current practices in association management.
+Individual questions are discarded if they are outdated or not useful for other reasons.